wayne-xyz/dualsense-rpi-demo/README.md

 And for windows

 ## TODO
-- [ ] Limitation of the vibration frequncy
+- [X] Limitation of the vibration frequncy
-- [ ] Limitation of the vibration amplitude
+- [ ] Sound play and LRA vibration mimic
 - [ ] Limitation frequency of the speaker's output
 - [ ] Limitation frequency of the mic's input
 - [ ] Vibrate when identify the status of the controller